sjmikler/pytorch-symbolic/docs/quick_start.md

 ## Functional API for model creation

-Deep neural networks can be presented as directed acyclic graphs where nodes are intermediate outputs and edges are layers (transformations, functions).
-In this graph, there exists a nonempty set of input nodes (without any predecessors) and a nonempty set of output nodes (nodes without any successors).
+Deep neural networks can be represented as directed acyclic graphs where nodes are inputs, outputs or intermediate states and edges are layers (in general transformations or functions).
+In such graph, there exists a nonempty set of input nodes and a nonempty set of output nodes.
 If your architecture meets the above conditions, it can be created in a functional manner.

 ### Introduction

-Using Pytorch Functional to create a linear classificator without hidden layers, you can write following code:
+To create a linear classificator without hidden layers, you can write following:

 ```py
 from torch import nn